 But with Republicans operating as a parliamentary party of opposition, Democrats will have to pass health care reform virtually, if not entirely, alone.
 That leaves them with a binary choice: Democrats can either fragment into stalemate or function as a parliamentary majority party by unifying enough to advance their agenda.
 The choice would seem straightforward.
 If one side in a firefight is operating with military cohesion and the other devolves into ragged, undirected units, it's not hard to predict which will suffer more casualties.

-This article appears in the Sep.
-12, 2009, edition of National Journal.
+This article appears in the September 12, 2009 edition of National Journal Magazine.

 Concise coverage of everything I wish I had hours to read about."